Abu al-Qasim al-Khoei: Scholastic career

 Due to his prominent position as a teacher and scholar in Najaf, he became an important leader of worldwide Shias.
-He was made the most prominent Grand Ayatollah in 1971 after the death of Muhsin al-Hakim.
-In this position, he became a patron of numerous institutions across the globe that sought to provide welfare, and also provided scholarships to theological students from across the Muslim world.
+He became the most prominent Grand Ayatollah in 1971 after the death of Muhsin al-Hakim.
+In this position, he became patron of numerous institutions across the globe that sought to provide welfare, social security and also scholarships to theological students from across the Muslim world.